-Step 4.
-Common practice analysis
+Step 4: Common practice analysis

-The above generic additionality tests shall be complemented with an analysis of the extent to which the proposed project type (e.g. technology or practice) has already diffused in the relevant sector and region.
+Unless the proposed project type has demonstrated to be first-of-its kind (according to Sub-step 3a), the above generic additionality tests shall be complemented with an analysis of the extent to which the proposed project type (e.g. technology or practice) has already diffused in the relevant sector and region.
 This test is a credibility check to complement the investment analysis (Step 2) or barrier analysis (Step 3).
-Identify and discuss the existing common practice through the following sub-steps:
+Identify and discuss the existing common practice through the following Sub-steps:

-Sub-step 4a.
-Analyze other activities similar to the proposed project activity:
+Sub-step 4a: Analyze other activities similar to the proposed project activity:

-1. Provide an analysis of any other activities implemented previously or currently underway that are similar to the proposed project activity.
-Projects are considered similar if they are in the same country/region and/or rely on a broadly similar technology, are of a similar scale, and take place in a comparable environment with respect to regulatory framework, investment climate, access to technology, access to financing, etc. Other CDM project activities are not to be included in this analysis.
+(1) Provide an analysis of any other activities that are operational implemented previously or currently underway and that are similar to the proposed project activity.
+Projects are considered similar if they are in the same country/region and/or rely on a broadly similar technology, are of a similar scale, and take place in a comparable environment with respect to regulatory framework, investment climate, access to technology, access to financing, etc. Other CDM project activities (registered project activities and project activities which have been published on the UNFCCC website for global stakeholder consultation as part of the validation process) are not to be included in this analysis.
 Provide documented evidence and, where relevant, quantitative information.
 On the basis of that analysis, describe whether and to which extent similar activities have already diffused in the relevant region.

-Sub-step 4b.
-Discuss any similar options that are occurring:
+Sub-step 4b: Discuss any similar Options that are occurring:

-2. If similar activities are widely observed and commonly carried out, it calls into question the claim that the proposed project activity is financially unattractive (as contended in Step 2) or faces barriers (as contended in Step 3).
-Therefore, if similar activities are identified above, then it is necessary to demonstrate why the existence of these activities does not contradict the claim that the proposed project activity is financially unattractive or subject to barriers.
-This can be done by comparing the proposed project activity to the other similar activities, and pointing out and explaining essential distinctions between them that explain why the similar activities enjoyed certain benefits that rendered it financially attractive (e.g., subsidies or other financial flows) and which the proposed project activity is subject.
+(2) If similar activities are widely observed and commonly carried out, it calls into question the claim that the proposed project activity is financially unattractive (as contended in Step 2) or faces barriers (as contended in Step 3).
+Therefore, if similar activities are identified above, then it is necessary to demonstrate why the existence of these activities does not contradict the claim that the proposed project activity is financially/economically unattractive or subject to barriers.
+This can be done by comparing the proposed project activity to the other similar activities, and pointing out and explaining essential distinctions between them that explain why the similar activities enjoyed certain benefits that rendered it financially/economically attractive (e.g., subsidies or other financial flows) and which the proposed project activity cannot use or did not face the barriers to which the proposed project activity is subject.
+If necessary data/information of some similar projects are not accessible for PPs to conduct this analysis, such projects can be excluded from this analysis.
+In case similar projects are not accessible, the PDD should include justification about non-accessibility of data/information.